muo-ahn/WB38_Project/README.md

 ==================================================
 Goal

-Chatbot can work as a real vet{
+Chatbot can work as a real vet {

-To make it. - Get some basic information from clients for our AI module. - Get Image data(disease of client's dog or cat) from client. - Get disease data from prediction of the AI Module. - Get Data from disease DB table of the certain disease. - Make a chat with those data.
+    To make it.

+        - Get some basic information from clients for our AI module.

+        - Get Image data(disease of client's dog or cat) from client.

+        - Get disease data from prediction of the AI Module.

+        - Get Data from disease DB table of the certain disease.

+        - Make a chat with those data.

 }